CyberAgentAILab/minituna/README.md

 # minituna

-Simplified Optuna implementation for new contributors.
+minituna is a toy hyperparameter optimization framework intended for understanding Optuna's internal design.
 Required Python version is 3.8 or later (due to the use of `typing.Literal`).

 ## minituna_v1 (≒ 100 lines)